boguszpawlowski/ComposeCalendar/README.md

   @Composable
   fun MainScreen() {
      Calendar(
-        dayContent = { MyDay(it) }
+        dayContent = { dayState -> MyDay(dayState) }
      )
   }

 ```
 The same you can do for every customizable element:
 - Day content - responsible for single day content
 - Month header - responsible for showing the current month (and by default for changing the current month)
 - Week header - responsible for showing the names of week days.
 - Month container - wrapping the month content, it defaults to a plain `Box`, but can be any layout.

 The `Calendar` composable accepts a `Modifier` for simple customization of the overall appearance.

+## Calendar customization
+Apart from rendering your own components inside the calendar, you can modify it by passing different properties.:
+- `showAdjacentMonths` - whenever to render days from adjacent months.
+Defaults to `true`.
+- `firstDayOfWeek` - you can pass the `DayOfWeek` which you want you week to start with.
+It defaults to the first day of week of the `Locale.default()`.

+Apart from that, `Calendar` accepts a `Modifier` object like any other composable.

 ## State
-Calendar composable holds its state as an object of `CalendarState` object, which consists of 2 properties.
+Calendar composable holds its state as an `CalendarState` object, which consists of 2 properties.
-- `MonthState` - holding current value of the presented month.
+- `MonthState` - current value of the presented month.
-- `SelectionState` - holding current value and mode of the selection.
+- `SelectionState` - current value and mode of the selection.

 Both properties are represented by interfaces, so the default implementation can be overwritten if needed.
-The calendar state is leveraging saving mechanism, so that the state will survive any configuration change, or
+The calendar state is leveraging Compose saving mechanism, so that the state will survive any configuration change, or
 process death.

 ### Initial state
 Initial state is provided by the `rememberCalendarState()` function.
 If you need to change the initial conditions,